 Quebec's QST for digital products

-QST is the consumption tax throughout Quebec, levied on almost everything sold in the country.
+QST is the consumption tax throughout Quebec, levied on almost everything sold in the province.
 There are specific rules around digital products, which you must follow closely to stay tax compliant.

 So if you sell digital products to a customer in Quebec, you must charge the QST rate.
 Simple, right?